spacecloud-io/space-docs/content/storage/database/securing-apis.md

 ## Deny access

-This rule is to deny all incoming requests irrespective of any thing.
+This rule is to deny all incoming requests irrespective of anything.
 It is especially useful to deny certain dangerous operations like `delete` while selectively allowing the other ones.
 (For example, deny access to delete products table).
 Here's how to deny access to a particular operation using `deny`:

 {{< highlight json >}}
 {